 For LEP members, it is a best practice to capture the members preferred language and record it in the plan's member data system.

-"In order for me (or Amerigroup Community Care) to be able to communicate most effectively with you, may I ask what your preferred spoken and written language is?"
+"May I ask what your preferred spoken and written language is?"

 Tips for communicating across language barriers